 Have you ever wondered how to repair a recliner cushion?
 Our doggie, Oliver Sprout, for reason unknown to us, started digging on this recliner cushion.
 (This is him below.
 I know… it doesn’t seem like he’d do such a thing, yet here we are.)

 It’s the only one he touched and he’s not bothered a single other piece of furniture.
+This was a second hand piece of furniture and can happen if whomever owned it before had pets.
+Your dog will smell that and it can cause them to do this.
 Anyway… you can see the damage he did.
 I was concerned because recliner cushions are not easy to cover as they are mounted in.
 However, my “can do” daughter Jennifer decided to take on the project.
 It was a little work but still very doable.
 Though your recliner will no doubt be different, you can view our step by step photos below to see how she recovered ours and even added some fun covered buttons.
 FYI Oliver has not touched it since.
 Go figure.

 If you’d like to see some other fun furniture updates and makeovers we’ve done check out the DIY Bench Seat we made from $2 thrift store chairs and our Cheap Folding Stool Makeover.
 Many other creative ideas abound so snoop around the site once you’re done here!